Tarch1/UNI/README.md

     bash full_setup

 Reboot and Enjoy!
+TROUBLESHOOTIG

-PS: if gnome on wayland not start's on machine's with hybrid gpu setup comment
+If gnome on wayland not start's on machine's with hybrid gpu setup comment

      DRIVER=="nvidia"......